-The Call to Action on Protection from Gender-Based Violence in Emergencies is a global initiative of governments and donors, international organisations and non-governmental organisations.
+The Call to Action on Protection from Gender-Based Violence in Emergencies is a global initiative of governments and donors, international organisations (IOs) and non-governmental organisations (NGOs).
 Its aim is to drive change and foster accountability from the humanitarian system to address GBV from the earliest phases of a crisis.
-The initiative was launched in 2013 by the United Kingdom and Sweden.
-The Call to Action is an unprecedented initiative that has the power to trigger the systemic changes that must be made in policy and practice to transform the humanitarian response to GBV.

-What are the objectives of the Call to Action?
+The objectives of the Call to Action are:

 Why should gender-based violence be addressed in humanitarian emergencies?